The Members of

 Company's Policy on Directors' Appointment and Remuneration etc.

 Under Section 178 of the Companies Act 2013 the Company has prepared a policy onDirector's appointment and Remuneration.
 The Company has also laid down criteria fordetermining qualifications positive attributes and independence of a Director.
-TheRemuneration policy is attached herewith as an Annexure A' to this report.
+TheRemuneration policy is attached herewith as an Annexure B' to this report.

 Familiarization Programme for Independent Directors

-A Familiarization programme was prepared by the Company about roles rights andresponsibilities of Independent Directors in the Company nature of industry in which theCompany operates business model of the Company etc. which was presented to IndependentDirectors on February 09 2017.
+A Familiarization programme was prepared by the Company about roles rights andresponsibilities of Independent Directors in the Company nature of industry in which theCompany operates business model of the Company etc. which was presented to IndependentDirectors on February 08 2018.